Florida A&M University: History

+In 1923, there was a student strike that led to the destruction of multiple campus buildings.
+The strike was a response to Governor Cary A. Hardee's attempts to eliminate the liberal arts program at the university and convert it to a purely vocational school.
+Hardee believed that a more educated black populace would be more likely to leave the state, which would negatively impact Florida's economy, and thus believed it was necessary to prevent African-American Floridians from being able to access non-vocational education.
+The conflict led to the resignation of university president Nathan B. Young, which in turn sparked a student protest that burned down multiple campus buildings.
+Ultimately, the liberal arts program was restored after the end of Hardee's term and the appointment of J. R. E. Lee as the fourth president of the university.

 In 1951, the university started a pharmacy and nursing program.
 In order to give these students hands-on experience, the university built a hospital.
 Until 1971 Florida A&M Hospital was the only one within 150 mi of Tallahassee to serve African Americans.
 It closed in 1971, after then-Tallahassee Memorial Hospital, under federal pressure, started serving African Americans.

-On May 26, 1956, Wilhemina Jakes and Carrie Patterson, two Florida A&M University students, were arrested by the Tallahassee Police Department for "placing themselves in a position to incite a riot" which lead to the Tallahassee bus boycott which sought to end racial segregation in the employment and seating arrangements of city buses.

-In 1963, FAMU students demonstrated against segregation in the city.

-In 1992, 1995, and 1997, FAMU successfully recruited more National Achievement Scholars than Harvard.
+In 1992, 1995, and 1997, Florida A&M successfully recruited more National Achievement Scholars than Harvard.
 FAMU tied with Harvard in 2000, recruiting 62 new National Achievement Scholars, although by 2006 that number had declined to one.
 The National Achievement Scholarship Corporation discontinued naming scholars in 2015.

-In the fall of 1997, FAMU was selected as the Time-Princeton Review "College of the Year" and was cited in 1999 by Black Issues in Higher Education for awarding more baccalaureate degrees to African-Americans than any institution in the nation.
+In the fall of 1997, Florida A&M was selected as the Time-Princeton Review "College of the Year" and was cited in 1999 by Black Issues in Higher Education for awarding more baccalaureate degrees to African-Americans than any institution in the nation.

 In 2011 Robert Champion, a band member, was beaten to death in a hazing incident.
 Two faculty members resigned in connection with a hazing investigation and thirteen people were charged with felony or misdemeanor hazing crimes; one student, a band member, was convicted of manslaughter and hazing charges and sentenced to six years in prison.
-The scandal resulted in the resignation of FAMU's president and played a role in the university's regional accreditor, the Southern Association of Colleges and Schools, placing FAMU on probation for one year.
+The scandal resulted in the resignation of Florida A&M's president and played a role in the university's regional accreditor, the Southern Association of Colleges and Schools, placing Florida A&M on probation for one year.

-In 2019, FAMU and other HBCUs developed a partnership with Adtalem Global Education and its for-profit Ross University School of Medicine in Barbados.
+In 2019, Florida A&M and other HBCUs developed a partnership with Adtalem Global Education and its for-profit Ross University School of Medicine in Barbados.